aiven/devportal/docs/products/postgres/migrate.rst

 Migrate
 =========

-An external PostgreSQL database can be migrated into Aiven suing the `aiven-db-migrate <https://github.com/aiven/aiven-db-migrate>`_ tool supporting both logical replication as well as dump and restore process.
+An external PostgreSQL database can be migrated into Aiven using the `Aiven-db-migrate <https://github.com/aiven/aiven-db-migrate>`_ tool supporting both logical replication as well as dump and restore process.

 Migration Requirements